akoontz11/2023-unixbasics/Hoban2023_UnixBasics.md

 ## Let's start by downloading a practice data set.

-Yay!
 Your first sequencing run is done and you've received an email from the sequencing facility that your data are ready.
 Now what??
 Depending on the facility, you may use `ftp`, `wget`, or `curl` to download the data.
 Today, we'll use `wget` (World Wide Web get).
 The `-O` argument specifes the filename to save the file to.

 ```{bash}
 wget https://www.dropbox.com/s/y44fa4zjboiq8ko/ATGCCGCT-CTCCTTAC_S152_L002_R1_001.fastq.gz?dl=0 -O ATGCCGCT-CTCCTTAC_S152_L002_R1_001.fastq.gz